AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 - A collateral token that is deposited
 - A debt token that is borrowed (the stablecoin)
-- And a set of parameters:
+- And the following parameters:
   - [Collateral factor](../glossary.md)
   - [Mint fee](fees.md#minting-fee)
   - [Stability fee](fees.md#stability-fee)